StaySignals

 Pick a point on the protection / revenue tradeoff.

-A risk setting is the preset that decides how a decision turns into a suggested_action.
+A risk setting is the preset that decides how a decision turns into a suggestedAction.
 It's the single dial you adjust when you want StaySignals to be more or less strict.

 There are three presets.
+Wire values are camelCase: maximizeProtection, balanced, maximizeRevenue.

 Maximize protection